athirarajiv/Recipes-and-Ratings/README.md

 To improve the model, it might be beneficial to explore a multiclass classification problem.
 Additionally, incorporating more features and performing feature engineering to create more informative variables could also enhance model performance.

 ## Final Model
 After seeing the performance of the baseline model, I decided to experiment with a multiclass classification model, where the response variables were discrete values from 1 to 5.
 However, the accuracy of this model was 0.357, and the precision and recall for classes 1, 2, and 3 were extremely low.
 While precision and recall were higher for classes 4 and 5, they were still not strong enough to justify using this approach.
-Thus, I decided to continue to improve upon my initial model.
+Thus, I decided to continue to improve upon my initial regression model.

 In developing my final model, I introduced several new features that I believed would significantly enhance the model's predictive performance.
 These features include the number of steps in a recipe ('n_steps'), the percentage of daily value for sugar, protein, and carbohydrates ('sugar_PDV', 'protein_PDV', 'carbohydrates_PDV'), tags that provide categorical context about the recipe, and a specific boolean feature indicating whether a recipe is a dessert ('has_desserts_tag').
 The number of steps in a recipe can indicate its complexity, potentially affecting user ratings.
 Nutritional content is crucial as health-conscious users may prefer healthier recipes, which can impact their ratings.
 Tags offer valuable context such as cuisine type, meal type, or dietary restrictions, all of which significantly influence user preferences and ratings.
 The 'has_desserts_tag' feature was included to account for potential differences in rating patterns for desserts compared to other types of recipes, as in my previous hypothesis testing, it was found that recipes with the 'desserts' tag were rated lower on average than those without the 'desserts' tag.